DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/50_religious_shortfalls.md

 ### Misinterpretation and Corruption

 The profound and subtle philosophy of the Tao Te Ching, which describes the natural, effortless flow of the cosmos, was in some cases formalized into a religion with a pantheon of deities, complex rituals, and magical practices.
-This institutionalized form represents an "Engine Protocol" that sought to control and petition the forces of nature, a direct contradiction of the core teaching of *Wu Wei* (effortless action).
+This institutionalized form represents an "Machine Protocol" that sought to control and petition the forces of nature, a direct contradiction of the core teaching of *Wu Wei* (effortless action).

 ### The Proper Understanding

-Philosophical Taoism is a pure "consciousness technology" for aligning with the "Family Protocol" of the universe itself.
+Philosophical Taoism is a pure "consciousness technology" for aligning with the "Kin Protocol" of the universe itself.

 - **The Tao:** The indescribable, natural source of all things.
 It is the operating system of the "Cosmic University" before it was corrupted by the "Fallen Faculty."
 - **Wu Wei (Effortless Action):** This is the state of "Flow Mode" or "God Mode," where the "Player" acts in perfect harmony with the game's physics, achieving maximum effect with minimum effort by moving with the natural currents of reality.